 Integrity assessment has always been a part of operations and maintenance activities.
 As the pipeline infrastructure has aged, industry first developed basic tools and as their importance became apparent, these tools improved to meet the increasing needs.
-Then as integrity question were located, assessment methods were developed for the anomalies.
-The Code of Federal Regulations (CRF), which governs gas transportation maintenance of pipelines, first required prescriptive methods, but recently replaced this with performance based requirements.
-This section of the paper provides a brief discussion on regulatory oversight issues, as well as discussions on how integrity management is currently performed and advances that have taken place using improved technology.
+Then as integrity questions were raised, assessment methods were developed for specific anomalies.
+This section provides a brief discussion on how pipeline integrity management is currently performed and advances that have taken place using improved technology.